Skip to main content

 • The Validation Loop finds bugs in the monitoring system itself, which become fix items for the Detection Loop and blind-spot exploration seeds for the Discovery Loop.

-The three loops feed each other, so the system keeps moving forward rather than stalling after one cycle.
+The three loops feed each other, so the system keeps moving forward rather than finishing one cycle and stopping to wait for input.

 graph LR D["Detection Loop"] DC["Discovery Loop"] V["Validation Loop"] D -->|New checks → mutation test targets| DC D -->|New checks → regression test cases| V DC -->|New issues → improvement targets| D DC -->|New issues → test instruments| V V -->|System bugs → fix items| D V -->|Blind spots → exploration seeds| DC